metno/weatherapi-docs/docs/doc/locationforecast/HowTO.md

 ## /weatherapi/locationforecast/2.0/compact

 This service endpoint will return a response with only a core set of forecast parameters.
-All forecast parameters in this endpoint will be available for every location.
+All forecast parameters in this endpoint will normally be available for every location.
 We will add new parameters to this endpoint as well, but much more rarely, and the response will not increase much.